vinceallenvince/Bit-Shadow-Press/README.md

 You can use the Frame rate slider to adjust the timing of your animation.

-Click 'is ready' to view your frame data.
+Click the link at 'Your frame data is ready' to view your frame data.

-## Use with Bit-Shadow Machine
+## View your animation

-Create a folder for your Bit-Shadow Machine animation and create a new file called 'frames.js' in the root.
-Add the frame date from above and save the file.
+Create a folder for your Bit-Shadow Machine animation.
+In the root, create a 'frame.js' file and add the frame data from above.
+Save the file.

-Place the lastest [js](https://github.com/foldi/Bit-Shadow-Machine/blob/master/release/BitShadowMachine.min.js) and [css](https://github.com/foldi/Bit-Shadow-Machine/blob/master/release/BitShadowMachine.min.css) files from Bit-Shadow Machine in a 'scripts' folder.
+Place the lastest [js](https://github.com/foldi/Bit-Shadow-Machine/blob/master/release/BitShadowMachine.min.js) and [css](https://github.com/foldi/Bit-Shadow-Machine/blob/master/release/BitShadowMachine.min.css) files from Bit-Shadow Machine in 'scripts' and 'css' folders respectively.

 In the root, create an 'index.html' file in the root and add the following.